Honda Civic review

 Those in need of more practicality can opt for the Honda Civic Tourer, an excellent estate that boasts an impressive 624 litres of boot space.

 Arguably one of the best looking hatchbacks, the previous generation Honda Civic was far removed from anything we’d previously seen from the Japanese manufacturer.
-The updated model retains its space age looks, even if the black front and rear accents and revised interior don’t move the game on as much as we’d hoped.
+The latest model hasn't really moved the game on in terms of styling, both inside and out, and some of its proportions are a little ungainly.

-LED lights are standard and the distinctive split rear screen – similar to that found on the Civic’s CR-Z sibling – is carried over, but comes with a much-needed windscreen wiper this time around.
+LED lights are standard and the distinctive split rear screen – similar to that found on now-defunct CR-Z – is carried over, but comes with a much-needed windscreen wiper this time around.
+Visibility is still severely compromised, but the standard reversing camera helps reversing in tight car parks.

-The Civic’s interior is better quality overall than the Ford Focus or Kia Cee’d, but doesn’t feel as upmarket as a Golf and suffers from an odd dashboard layout.
+The Civic’s high-quality interior is better overall than the Ford Focus or Kia Cee’d, but doesn’t feel as upmarket as a Golf and suffers from an odd dashboard layout.
 Depending on your seating position the steering wheel blocks the speedometer and the various screens reflect in the windscreen at night, which can be distracting.
+That said, the 2015 update included a new Android-operated touchscreen for top-spec models, making the Civic’s infotainment system much easier to use.

-All models (spec levels include S, SE Plus, SR and flagship EX Plus) come equipped with climate control, USB connectivity and 16-inch alloy wheels.
-SE Plus adds accessories such as cruise control, a parking camera, front fog lights, dual-zone climate control and automatic wipers and lights, while top-of- the-range EX Plus Civics get a panoramic sunroof and privacy glass (fitted on SR, too), plus 17-inch alloys and keyless entry & go.
+All models (spec levels include S, SE Plus, Sport , SR and flagship EX Plus) come equipped with climate control, USB connectivity and 16-inch alloy wheels.
+SE Plus adds accessories such as cruise control, a parking camera, front fog lights, dual-zone climate control and automatic wipers and lights, while the Sport gets gloss-black wheels, sleek side skirts and a body-coloured spoiler.
+Top-of- the-range EX Plus Civics get a panoramic sunroof and privacy glass (fitted on SR, too), plus 17-inch alloys and keyless entry & go.
+Bluetooth and sat-nav come as standard on SR and EX Plus models and can be added to the S, SE Plus and Sport specs as part of the Navi pack.

-A 2014 update saw some improvements to the car’s front and rear damers to make it better to drive and still more comfortable on the move, but the changes are very small and some buyers may struggle to notice any difference.
+A 2014 update saw some improvements to the car’s front and rear dampers to make it better to drive and more comfortable on the move, but the changes are very small and most buyers may struggle to notice any difference.
 The new electric power steering system is smooth but it doesn’t have much feel at higher speeds, leaving the Civic a less engaging drive than the Ford Focus.

 On the engine front, the choices are 99bhp 1.4-litre and 140bhp 1.8-litre i-VTEC petrols, as well as the 118bhp 1.6-litre i-DTEC diesel.
 All models come with a smooth-shifting six-speed manual as standard, but a five-speed automatic is also available as an option with the 1.8-litre i-VTEC unit.
 Do be aware that opting for the automatic box means you have to go without the fuel-saving stop-start system, though.